sourcegraph/handbook/content/people-ops/travel.md

 # How to get your trip approved

-Before booking trips, you must obtain budget approval by sending an email to  finance@sourcegraph.com  and  people-ops@sourcegraph.com  with your manager or director cc’d.
+Before booking trips, you must obtain budget approval by sending an email to  travel@sourcegraph.com with your manager or director cc’d.
 If booking a trip with a group (i.e. team meet-up), we recommend group approval requests to reduce the number of requests required for each team member.
 *Please include the following for individual or group travel requests:*

 -   Name(s) and Team Role(s):